Sell more with better email & SMS

 Shopify newsletter

-What’s great about this newsletter marketing example:
+What’s great about this newsletter marketing example

-How you can do better:
+How you can do better

-When putting together an informational email, it’s important to stay on topic.
 The article recommendations on the button should include only ecommerce and print-on-demand resources, avoiding other marketing projects like making money on Instagram.

 7. Starbucks